-SWFPut provides a video players for posts and pages and widget areas, as both flash and HTML5 video.
+SWFPut provides video players for posts and pages and widget areas, as both HTML5 and flash video.

-As well as providing video player programs, SWFPut makes video setup easy by providing a full featured form with fields for your video URL's and the necessary details.
+SWFPut makes video setup easy and flexible by providing a full featured form with sensible defaults.
 For posts and pages, the form appears in a new "metabox" on the editor page.
 For widgets, the form appears with the usual drag and drop widget interface.
 After adding video objects, the form will continue to be useful for making changes (or, if you wish, to delete the video).

 As many video objects as you wish can be placed in posts pages, and of course the widget supports as many instances as you wish.
-Note that widget support may be theme-dependent.
-You may specify flash or HTML5 video, or both with one being primary content and the other as fallback.
+You may specify HTML5 or flash video, or both with one being primary content and the other as fallback.

 Here are some features of SWFPut to consider: